-Rehabilitation hospitals provide intense PT, OT and Speech therapies to patients that have medical necessity to be seen by a doctor three times a week.
+Acute rehabilitation hospitals provide intense Physical, Occupational, and Speech therapies to patients that require medical oversight by a doctor at least three times a week.

-Assited living facilities have a wide range of services.
+Assited living facilities (ALFs) have a wide range of services.
 They can provide a senior housing solution for adults who can live independently, but also may require some assistance.